 Let’s look at how you can use it in your photos to level up your photography.

 Negative space will help you capture stunning images.
-But why are we so drawn to it?
+But how can we use it in Photography?

 - Emphasize the subject